huland/logseq-notes/pages/django upgrade from 3.1.8 to 4.0.md

 		- The [NFKC normalization](https://docs.python.org/3/library/unicodedata.html#unicodedata.normalize) is slow on Windows.
 As a consequence, django.contrib.auth.forms.UsernameField was subject to a potential denial of service attack via certain inputs with a very large number of Unicode characters.
 		- In order to avoid the vulnerability, invalid values longer than UsernameField.max_length are no longer normalized, since they cannot pass validation anyway.
 	- ## Django 4.0 release notes [¶](https://docs.djangoproject.com/en/4.2/releases/4.0/#django-4-0-release-notes)
-	  collapsed:: true
 		- Welcome to Django 4.0!
 		- These release notes cover the [new features](https://docs.djangoproject.com/en/4.2/releases/4.0/#whats-new-4-0), as well as some [backwards incompatible changes](https://docs.djangoproject.com/en/4.2/releases/4.0/#backwards-incompatible-4-0) you’ll want to be aware of when upgrading from Django 3.2 or earlier.
 We’ve [begun the deprecation process for some features](https://docs.djangoproject.com/en/4.2/releases/4.0/#deprecated-features-4-0).
 		- See the [How to upgrade Django to a newer version](https://docs.djangoproject.com/en/4.2/howto/upgrade-version/) guide if you’re updating an existing project.
 		- ## Python compatibility [¶](https://docs.djangoproject.com/en/4.2/releases/4.0/#python-compatibility)
 			- Django 4.0 supports Python 3.8, 3.9, and 3.10.
 We **highly recommend** and only officially support the latest release of each series.
 			- The Django 3.2.x series is the last to support Python 3.6 and 3.7.
 		- ## What’s new in Django 4.0 [¶](https://docs.djangoproject.com/en/4.2/releases/4.0/#what-s-new-in-django-4-0)
 		  collapsed:: true
 			- ### zoneinfo   default timezone implementation [¶](https://docs.djangoproject.com/en/4.2/releases/4.0/#zoneinfo-default-timezone-implementation)